 - Decorate for your crowd.
 Space can be cramped when accommodating the whole family.
 Opt for small and simple decorations to create a warm holiday look without overcrowding the room and creating safety hazards.
 Swap traditional candles for electric ones and upgrade old incandescent light strings to a more fire-resistant LED set.
 If using extension cords, check the label to know if it’s graded for indoor or outdoor use.
-Be extra mindful of any curious kids that might be attending, too.

 - Join the party.
 You’ve done all the planning and prepping, so take the time to relax and enjoy your company.
 Accept helping hands in the kitchen, let the dishes soak in the sink and don’t stress out about the burnt dinner rolls.
 Take part in the holiday festivities and share some laughs with your loved ones.

 Find more ways to increase the safety of your home this holiday at www.dteenergy.com/safety.